nearform/mira/docs/config/README.md

 ## CI/CD
 `Staging` and `Production` accounts are defined in the `cicd.accounts` value.
 The CodePipeline then has `StagingDeploy` and `ProductionDeploy` stages which deploy your app into the accounts `2222222222222` and `4444444444444` respectively.

-During the build process, the variable `GH_NPM_READ_TOKEN` is available and it can be used to access a Private Package Registry.

 AWS CodeBuild runs using the `infra/buildspec.yaml` file, where the directory is relative to the project's root path.

 The pipeline runs on the branch `feature/feature-xyz`.